How much stamp duty will I pay?

 What is the stamp duty rate?

-To help contextualise these figures, try using the table below to see the percentage for each price bracket and some example scenarios.
+On 1st April 2025, stamp duty rates returned to the levels in place prior to 23rd September 2022.
+To help contextualise these figures, try using the list below to see the percentage for each price bracket and some example scenarios.

 Example